-The provider may only bill for transportation for the date(s) which the recipient received Day Habilitation services as indicated in the approved POC.
+The provider may only bill for transportation for the date(s) which the recipient received Day Habilitation services as indicated in the approved Plan of Care.

 Both the recipient and the direct service worker must be present in order for the provider to bill for this service.